FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

    a.
 Update on the compartment type

       :Request: ``PUT [base]/Patient/123``
-      :Type-Access: User must have write access *and* read access to Patient, otherwise a 401 is returned.
+      :Type-Access: User must have write access *and* read access to Patient, otherwise HTTP Status Code 403 is returned.
       :Compartment: User should be allowed to Read Patient/123 and Create the Patient provided in the body.
 Then Update is allowed.

    #.
 Update on a type related to compartment